-Walking through the 2013 SEMA Show, we came across a commando green 2013 Jeep Wrangler Rubicon owned by Gene Martin.
+As we walked the 2013 SEMA Show, we came across a commando green 2013 Jeep Wrangler Rubicon owned by Gene Martin.
 Parked in the Rhino Rack booth, the Rubicon was nicely customized and seemed to be just the sort of thing Off Road Xtreme readers would like.

 Martin has built other custom projects, such as a tricked-out ‘05 Scion XB, but this was his first attempt with an off-roader.
 His conversion to the dirt world all started with a 90s-era Jeep Cherokee purchased a year ago–he didn’t realize then that a new addiction had taken hold.
 As a matter of fact, it was so strong that Martin traded in the Scion and Cherokee to help fund the purchase of the new Wrangler.

 Within weeks, the Roof Rack and Pioneer Tray from Rhino Rack arrived.
 Martin and most off-road enthusiasts know exterior storage is a very useful addition to any Jeep.
 Once the rack and tray were installed, the rest came into play as the days went on.

 He wasn’t about to settle for wheels you might see on every Jeep, so Martin mounted up 17-inch Rock Monster internal headlock wheels from Hutchinson Industries to deliver the performance and style he was looking for.
 The wheels were then wrapped with M/T 35×12.5R17 Toyo Open Country tires.
 Rugged Ridge cross-drilled and slotted rotors front and rear beef up the brakes.

 The Jeep was now capable of crawling, but was in no way close to being finished.
 As soon as Martin began installations, it seemed like the next part was delivered to his door before he could finish bolting on what had arrived just the other day.